Denmark and the European Union: History

 Denmark formally applied to join the European Communities, the predecessor of the European Union, on 10 August 1961, a day after the British applied.
 However, the then President of France Charles de Gaulle vetoed British membership, and Denmark did not wish to join the EC without the United Kingdom.
 After much negotiation, and following a change in the French presidency, Denmark, Ireland and the United Kingdom eventually joined the European Communities on 1 January 1973.
 Denmark and Ireland were so economically linked to the UK that they considered it necessary to join the EC if the UK joined it.
 The Danish population voted for membership, 63.3% being in favour, with a turnout of 90.1%.
 This was the first of several enlargements which became a major policy area of the Communities.
 In 1982, Greenland voted to leave the Communities after gaining home rule from Denmark.

 The EC became accepted and appreciated in Denmark, and an overwhelming majority of the Danish population supported the Single European Act in 1986.

 Danes spurred political awareness of euroscepticism and have had a reputation as "reluctant" Europeans.
 The first Danish Maastricht Treaty referendum in Denmark was held on 2 June 1992, but a shortfall of fewer than 50,000 votes resulted in the treaty not being ratified.
-After the failure, alterations were made to the treaty through the addition of the Edinburgh Agreement which lists four Danish exceptions.
+After the failure, alterations were made to the treaty through the Edinburgh Agreement which granted Denmark four opt-outs from EU legislation.
 The treaty was eventually ratified the following year on 18 May 1993, after a second referendum was held in Denmark.

 The Treaty of Lisbon was ratified by the Danish parliament alone.
 It was not considered a surrendering of national sovereignty, which would have implied the holding of a referendum according to article 20 of the constitution.

 In October 2012, Prime Minister Helle Thorning-Schmidt demanded a 1 billion kroner rebate in the Budget of the European Union, otherwise she would veto the budget.
 In February 2013, Denmark and the European Union reached an agreement on a seven-year budget, to approve the Danish demand.

 On 25 May 2014, the Danish Unified Patent Court membership referendum was approved with 62.5% of the vote, enabling the government to proceed with the ratification of the Agreement on a Unified Patent Court, which constitutes the legal basis for the Unified Patent Court.

 In 2009 the Danish government sought to adjust its opt-outs in several policy areas by referendum, with the aim of deepening the congruence of Danish policies with those of the EU.
 This eventually resulted in the referendum on the home and justice affairs opt-out that took place on 3 December 2015, with the electorate turning down the proposed change to the full opt-out.